A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: Overview: CASMIR

 ~

-It predicts the value of the $W$ mass measured by ATLAS~\citep{aaboud2018,aaboud2018a} (tension $0.4\,\sigma$), the anomalous value of the $W$ mass measured by CDF II~\citep{aaltonen2022} (tension $0.5\,\sigma$), the anomalous value of the muon gyromagnetic anomaly $a_\mu$ measured by Fermilab Muon $g-2$~\citep{abi2021} (tension $0.3\,\sigma$), the consensus value of the mass of the $Z$~boson~\citep{workman2022} (tension $<0.1\,\sigma$), and the higher reading for the $Z$~boson mass from the hard-ISR analysis of the L3 experiment~\citep{achard2004} (tension $0.6\,\sigma$).
-It also predicts the masses of the tau~\citep{workman2022} (tension $0.1\,\sigma$), the Higgs boson~\citep{workman2022} (tension $<0.1\,\sigma$), and the value of Newton's constant~\cite{tiesinga2018} (tension $<0.1\,\sigma$).
+The model has no tuning parameters, and takes as its input only the fine structure constant and the masses of the electron and muon.
+In terms of these parameters it yields a system of equations which are predictive of (retrodictive of) the values of \begin{itemize} \item the $W$~boson mass as measured by ATLAS~\citep{the-ATLAS-collaboration2023}, \item the $W$~boson mass as measured by CDF~II~\citep{aaltonen2022}, \item the anomalous value of the muon gyromagnetic anomaly $a_\mu$ as measured by Fermilab Muon $g-2$~\citep{aguillard2023}, \item the Particle Data Group (PDG) consensus value of the $Z$~boson mass~\citep{workman2022}, \item the ATLAS high-precision value of the Higgs boson mass~\citep{aad2023}, \item the PDG consensus value of the tau mass~\citep{workman2022}, and \item the NIST/CODATA value of Newton's constant~\cite{tiesinga2018}, \end{itemize} all with tensions of $0.2\,\sigma$ or less (see \tref{tab:overview}).

 ~